danielrd6/ifscube/docs/oned_fit.rst

     known as the standard deviation.
 It should be given in units of km/s.

 * amplitude:
     Amplitude of the Gaussian function or Gauss-Hermite polynomial in units of the input spectrum.

 * fixed:
     If set to yes, this spectral feature will have all its parameters fixed, except for the amplitude, which will be fixed relative to all the other features that are set as fixed.
 This is specially useful for fitting broad emission lines in Seyfert 1's.

+* continuum_windows:
+    Specifies two windows for the pseudo continuum fitting used in the equivalent width evaluation, and are not used anywhere else.
+    It should be given as four wavelength values separated by commas.

 All the above parameters are mandatory for every spectral feature, except if they are part of a kinematic group.
 The last two parameters that a spectral feature can take are optional, and deserve a somewhat more detailed explanation.

-Lastly, **continuum_windows** specifies the windows for the pseudo continuum fitting used in the equivalent width evaluation, and are not used anywhere else.
-It should be given as four wavelength values separated by commas.
+Lastly, **continuum_windows**

 Kinematic grouping